Ormond Stone: Fairfax County Public Library

 He retired on a stipend from the Carnegie Foundation in 1912 to a 30 acre farm in Centreville, Virginia.
 Stone attended a local, little stone Methodist church on Braddock Road, now known as the Church of the Ascension, Anglican.
 His wife died in 1914, and he later married Mary Florence Brennan of Lansing, Michigan.
 He brought Mary back to Centreville, along with her two sisters, Grace and Elizabeth.
 He continued to be active in the educational, religious and social problems of his local community and the state.

 He served as Vice President of the Virginia State Teachers' Association, and was a leader in the movement to improve Virginia's public school system (in 1991, Ormond Stone Middle School was opened in Centreville to honor his work).

 In November 1929, Professor Stone and his friend, lawyer Thomas Keith, approached the Fairfax County Board of Supervisors to request space to begin a library.
 The county provided no funds, but a small space in an old office in the courthouse.
 It was the first step in the eventual establishment of the Fairfax County Public Library System.
 Stone spent much of his last years gathering and organizing donated books for this small library.

 Death

-He died just six days after his eighty-sixth birthday, when he was struck and instantly killed by a C&P Telephone Company vehicle while walking along the road near his farm in Centreville.
+He died just six days after his eighty-sixth birthday, when he was struck and instantly killed by the driver of a C&P Telephone Company vehicle while walking along the road near his farm in Centreville.